 I was 17.
 I was a 17-year-old child who was convicted of a misdemeanor assault and battery for a mall fight.
 The impact this had on me from that point forward cannot be conceptualized.
 I feel in order to tell my story I have to include a little background history.

 At the age of 14, I moved to Michigan from Colorado with my parents due to my father’s job.
 I was an isolated outsider and was bullied nonstop, which drove me into alcohol consumption at the age of 16.
 Halfway into my sophomore year I was sent back to Colorado to live with my grandparents in my hometown.
 I did well at the beginning, but struggled to find myself and lacked appropriate coping mechanisms.
 The only coping that worked at the time was substance abuse.
-I was set to graduate a year early, as a junior, but halfway through my junior year, I was using methamphetamines and decided to drop out of high school all together.
+I was set to graduate a year early, as a junior, but halfway through my junior year, I was using methamphetamines and decided to drop out of high school altogether.

 I came back to Michigan to live with my parents and to figure out where to go from there.
 The events following are a symbol of my lack of decision-making skills and reflect a mind not capable of thinking through consequences of actions.
 On Feb.
 11, 2004, I was at the Oakland Mall with two other girls who were two years older than me.
 We came upon another girl who we had a history of conflict with.
 The girls I was with kept telling me to do something, and as I stood there, all I wanted to do was leave, but the more they pressured me the angrier I became.
 I eventually provoked a fight.
 Afterwards, I ran out of the mall and was not arrested at time of the fight.